 Great Technology × Great Marketing × High Margins × Large Sales Volume = Record-Breaking Profit

 What made Apple extraordinary wasn’t market capture—it was market creation.
 This approach offers a powerful lesson for anyone seeking to boost their sales performance.
 It isn’t about being 10x better; it’s about being a little better in everything that matters.
-That’s the essence of smart sales growth strategy.
+That’s the essence of a smart sales growth strategy.

 The Power of the 80/20 Rule in Sales